Croatia croatia Croatian croatian Zagreb Rijeka Split Istra Hrvatska hrvatski Gin Din Croatian Gin

 is trained political scientist, a speak parrot winemaker,

-ex-UN and teaches economics
+ex-UN and teaches international relations and business

 is an ex-brewer and lumberjack, an excellent automotive refinisher and a Sunday fisherman